 Company advertisements always used the Suydam Bottling Company name.
 One, in the 1920 Cassified Phone Book (Yellow Pages), stressed “pure, healthful mineral waters” and “pure fruit juices used.”

-Suydam was one of many Brooklyn and Long Island Bottlers of Beverages that “patriotically contributed” advertising space in the June 27, 1918 edition of the “Brooklyn Daily Eagle” that contained a plea from Uncle Sam to Brooklynites to sign a pledge card to purchase war savings stamps to fund the war effort.
+They were one of many Brooklyn and Long Island Bottlers of Beverages that “patriotically contributed” advertising space in the June 27, 1918 edition of the “Brooklyn Daily Eagle” that contained a plea from Uncle Sam to Brooklynites to sign a pledge card to purchase war savings stamps to fund the war effort.

-In 1941 the company declared bankruptcy and their assets were sold at public auction on November 18, 1941.
+In 1941 the company again declared bankruptcy and their assets were sold at public auction on November 18, 1941.